Structure of NA64SW project¶

 event data topology one has to change what is described in event-struct

-files) and re-compile the code.
+manifests (.yaml files) and re-compile the code.

 Core libraries and their roles:

-contains a data pipeline API implementationna64app
+- na64dpcontains a data pipeline API implementation

-is high-level API designed for applications.
+- na64appis high-level API designed for applications.
 Defines common logic for gearing things up within executable or third-party codes (resolving environment variables, discovering calibration data and building its dependency graph, etc).

 Library settings get initialized at the runtime (typically, from

-’s high-level calls) from few major configuration files.
+within na64app’s high-level calls) from few major configuration files.
 By

-default the logging sub-system gets configured from logging.yaml
+default the logging sub-system gets configured from logging.yaml config

-file, the calibration settings are read from calibration.yaml
+file, the calibration settings are read from calibration.yaml where

-is referenced as a part of calibration info to be further used
+naming.yaml is referenced as a part of calibration info to be further used

-together with na64detID
+together with na64detID routines.

 Core libraries of NA64sw package and default configuration sources.
 Note, that particular location of these files can be overloaded at the runtime.¶